vatsanatech/OneFeed-Android-SDK/README.md

       // This line is required to be just after the onMessageReceived block starts
       //
       wittyFeedSDKNotificationManager = new WittyFeedSDKNotificationManager(getApplicationContext(), FirebaseInstanceId.getInstance().getToken());

+      //If you want to open any of your app's activity on back press from Story Activity(That loads on clicking the notification)
+      // Set Intent of the activity you want to open as follows:

+      wittyFeedSDKNotificationManager.setHomeScreenIntent(new Intent(getApplicationContext(), <ACTIVITY_NAME>.class));
       //
       // this 2 lines below handle the notifications
       //